altgans/altgans.github.io/src/posts/linux-setup.md

 2025-10-28 15:23
 could set a shell screensaver (and/or use it as desktop/lockscreen wallpaper) -- https://github.com/attogram/bash-screensavers?tab=readme-ov-file or https://github.com/abishekvashok/cmatrix
-it may make sense to use `alacritty` for these types of things, as it is featureless but fast TODO set up obsidian web clipper (or org-roam-protocol) -- https://addons.mozilla.org/en-US/firefox/addon/web-clipper-obsidian/ or https://github.com/deathau/markdownload
+it may make sense to use `alacritty` for these types of things, as it is featureless but fast
+TODO: set up obsidian web clipper (or org-roam-protocol) -- https://addons.mozilla.org/en-US/firefox/addon/web-clipper-obsidian/ or https://github.com/deathau/markdownload

 2025-10-28 15:49
 think about multi-cursor in nvim